mccraigmccraig/freyja/README.md

 persisting them - enabling batch operations, dry-run mode, and audit logging.

-**The Pattern**: Write simple per-record processing functions that use `EctoFx.change/2` to record changes, then use `EctoFx.capture/1` to collect them without persisting:
+**The Pattern**: Write simple per-record processing functions that use `EctoFx.Changes` to record changes, then use `EctoFx.capture/1` to collect them without persisting:

 ```elixir